-We study Hypothesis 1 by inspecting how punishment affects the relative stigma against the EP.
-Note that we have collected social norms data using three different norm-elicitation questions, pertaining to first-order beliefs of appropriateness (personal norm), second-order beliefs of social appropriateness (injunctive norm) and first-order beliefs of the frequency of agents' choices (descriptive norm).
+We study Conjecture 1 by inspecting how punishment affects the relative stigma against the EP.
+Note that we have collected social norms data using three different norm-elicitation questions, pertaining to first-order beliefs of appropriateness (personal norms), second-order beliefs of social appropriateness (injunctive norms) and first-order beliefs of the frequency of agents' choices (descriptive norms).
 We can thus construct three distinct measures of stigma, based on personal norms, injunctive norms and descriptive norms.
-Table 1 reports data from these norm-elicitations.
-The table reports both the average absolute levels of S{Pun} and S{NoPun} across our treatments, as well as the resulting values of ΔS .11 tailed Wilcoxon signed-rank test) and injunctive norms (p < 0.01).12 The drop is instead insignificant for descriptive norms (p = 0.56).
+Table 1 reports data from these norm elicitations.
+The table reports both the average absolute levels of S{Pun} and S{NoPun} across our treatments, as well as the resulting values of ΔS .12

+Punishment in Self reduces the relative stigma against the EP across all three norm measures.
+The drop in stigma is statistically significant for personal norms (p < 0.01; twotailed Wilcoxon signed-rank test) and injunctive norms (p < 0.01).13 The drop is instead insignificant for descriptive norms (p = 0.56).
 In contrast, punishment does not significantly change personal norms in Other (p = 0.87), but does increase relative stigma for the injunctive norm (p = 0.04), as well as for the descriptive norm (p < 0.01).
-Thus, in line with our conjectures, $\Delta S^{Self} < 0$, while $\Delta S^{Other} > 0$.
+Thus, in line with our conjecture, $\Delta S^{Self} \leq 0$, while $\Delta S^{Other} \geq 0$.